Extreme procrastination: building a comment system

 test implementation

-or check how I integrated it in my elm based blog using a custom element
+I integrated it in my elm based blog using a custom element

 here